bmcglauser/bmcglauser/README.md

 <img align="right" alt="illustration of cluttered desk" width="250" src="https://user-images.githubusercontent.com/25126281/102016769-712c1f00-3d5a-11eb-80db-001c4e7e806e.png" />

-🔬 I’m a new employee at the American Physical Society as a Software Developer
+🔬 I’m a Software Developer at the American Physical Society

-🌱 I’m currently going back to basics and dipping my toes into C and C++

-👥 My dev heros include Kent C Dodds, Scott Moss & Brian Lonsdorf
+🌱 I’m currently rebuilding a personal project with Dart and Flutter, for release to App Store in 2022

 💬 Ask me about being a theatre performer in NYC